QuarkChain/goquarkchain/README.md

 A: We will support as many platforms as we can in the future, but currently only Ubuntu is fully tested, so it is recommended that you use Docker.
 However for macOS specifically, you can try the following steps:

+First,you should download xcode through the app store and then open  terminal
  ```bash
  #install brew:
           /usr/bin/ruby -e “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)”